ysu001/PUP/README.md

 PET Unified Pipeline

 PUP is a package for processing PET images.
-It is developed by Yi Su, PhD (suy@mir.wustl.edu), at Washington University School of Medicine.
+It is developed by Yi Su, PhD (ysu001@gmail.com)